 Public transport prices are high in the UK.
-A London’s monthly pass for subway+train can cost you £360 per month.
+A London monthly pass for subway+train can cost you £360 per month.

-The money you will spend on holidays also should be considered, although it’s not must-have expense.
-Yet, all Brits go on vacation time from time.
+The money you will spend on holidays also should be considered, although it’s not a must-have expense.
+Yet, all Brits go on vacation from time to time.
 In fact, the average Brit goes on holiday twice a year, and it costs £850 each time.

 That’s an additional £1,700 per year for a single.
-Families need to multiple it on amount of people.
+Families need to multiply it on amount of people.

 Is £50,000 a good enough salary to live in London?